Hotels near Lake Powell

 What are the closest hotels to Lake Powell?

-The closest hotels to Lake Powell are Courtyard by Marriott Lake Powell (7.94 mi), Hyatt Place Page Lake Powell (8.1 mi), and Sleep Inn & Suites Page at Lake Powell (8.13 mi).
+Several hotels near Lake Powell are well-suited for families.
+Courtyard by Marriott Lake Powell (7.94 mi, from $184/night), Hyatt Place Page Lake Powell (8.1 mi, from $262/night), and Sleep Inn & Suites Page at Lake Powell (8.13 mi, from $147/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near Lake Powell?

-Yes — Home2 Suites by Hilton Page Lake Powell (8.34 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Page Lake Powell (8.34 mi, from $192/night) is an extended-stay property near Lake Powell, with full kitchens and on-site laundry.

 Which hotels near Lake Powell are pet-friendly?